stinojones/clipbook/README.md

 Example Workflow
 	•	Capture highlights of your day, such as a sunset, a coffee break, or a quick family gathering.
 	•	Review your clips, merge them, and save a daily video journal entry.

-Screenshots of the interface and workflows would go here for visual reference.

 Technologies Used
 	•	Language: Swift